samjpwalsh/Data-Science-and-AI-Portfolio---Sam-Walsh/README.md

 This portfolio provides a brief description of the Data Science and Artificial Intelligence projects that I have completed.
-Each project title links to it's repository, which houses the code and more in depth information about the project.
+Each project title links to it's Github repository, which houses the code and more in depth information about the project.

 # Data Science Projects: